RobinCaroff/devfestnantes2022app/README.md

 # App - DevFest Nantes 2022

+## ⚠️ This repository moved.
+Please use the new one: https://github.com/GDG-Nantes/DevfestNantesMobile ⚠️

 KMM Mobile repo for the Android and iOS app of the DevFest Nantes 2022.

 * Version: 1.0.0-alpha1